 It’s chock full of famous sculptures from the 20th century’s great sculptor, Auguste Rodin — The Kiss, The Thinker, Gates of Hell, and The Burghers of Calais.

 You’ll also see rare sculptures from his mistress and muse Camille Claudel, who has a dedicated room in the museum.
 And you can pair sculptures with a stroll through the museum’s beautiful garden.

 Gratuit, which means free, is a word you rarely hear in Paris.
-But, if you’re on a budget, check out my guide to 10 free museums in Paris.
+But, if you’re on a budget, you should check out my guide to 10 free museums in Paris.

 3. Evening: Seine Walk Or River Cruise